 Essay or Personal Statement

 A personal statement or essay is your opportunity to share your background and your motivation.
 A school may ask you to answer a specific question, but generally you want to share your experiences, and address how this degree will help you achieve your professional goals.
 You can likely use parts of the essay for multiple schools, but you will also want to somewhat tailor your essay to each particular institution.
+You can find tips and resources on our Downloadable Documents page.

 Letters of recommendation help give the admissions committee additional insight into your personal qualities and potential for continuing intellectual and professional growth.
 You will likely request evaluations from professors as well as other professional contacts who may have supervised you in work or volunteer settings.